UsenetBig8/STUMP/doc/md/installation.md

 -   Rejections Work

-    Messages rejected by human moderators do not get posted; submitters receive polite and informative explanations of the reasons of rejection, and pointers to FAQ and Charter of your newsgroup.
+    Messages rejected by human moderators do not get posted; submitters receive polite and informative explanations of the reasons of rejection, and pointers to the FAQ and Charter of your newsgroup.

 -   White List Works